 This is the third largest revenue source for the Town and the largest source of local receipts.
 It is difficult to predict the revenue trends as it is based on the value of the vehicles owned by residents.
 We have been waiting to see a decline in motor vehicle excise taxes, but it has not yet happened.
-We have maintained a level budget for motor vehicle receipts in FY2026; depending on the value of Commitment 1, which goes out in February, we may be able to adjust this line item to be more in-line with historical actuals.
+To be more in-line with historical actuals the FY26 budget has been increased to \$2,225,000 or 3.5%.